mindbat/track2-functional/THE-CHAT-RETURNS.md

 value, increments it, and writes it back to memory all before the other thread performs the same steps, then we will see that the original value was incremented twice.
-On the other hand, if both threads read the value before the other has made the change, then both threads will independtly increment the same value, and calculate the same result.
+On the other hand, if both threads read the value before the other has made the change, then both threads will independently increment the same value, and calculate the same result.
 Each thread will then write it's result back to memory, and outcome will be that the original value will have only been incremented once.